cpjhenry/solunar/README.md

 <code>solunar</code> is already in the repositories for various
 Linux distributions.
 Where that is not the case, it is easy to build from source.
-Please note that the latest source will nearly alway be more recent than any pre-built binaries, and include the latest bug fixes, some of which are important.
+Please note that the latest source will nearly always be more recent than any pre-built binaries, and include the latest bug fixes, some of which are important.